herregudx/NordVPyN/README.md

-NordVPN doesn't have a GUI on Linux.
-This is a simple Python program to control the NordVPN client on Linux.
-It shows the user a menu to execute basic NordVPN commands: Connect, Disconnect, Status, Login, Account, Settings, Version.
+Since NordVPN doesn't provide a GUI on Linux I made this CLI menu to easier control the client.
+The application shows the user a menu to execute basic NordVPN commands: Connect, Disconnect, Status, Login, Account, Settings, Version.